 ¬†1.
 Dealing with the ‚Äėdumping monster‚Äô

 This means students may call home and dump all their problems on their parents.
 If there’s a roommate issue, parents are urged to stay out of it.
-More than any other generation, today‚Äôs children are used to having their own room, TV, iPod and phone.
+More than any other generation, today‚Äôs students are used to having their own room, TV, and phone.
 Sharing a cramped space is not something most have experience with.

 ‚ÄúIf, at the first sign of conflict, parents call the residence or university, students don‚Äôt learn about negotiating conflict,‚ÄĚ says Mark Thompson, director of counselling and psychological services at Colgate University.

 ‚ÄúOne conversation we do want parents to have with their kids is about alcohol and drugs,‚ÄĚ says Beverly Low, dean of first-year students at Colgate.
 Parents should discuss their expectations with their students, about attending classes, drinking and driving, and study time versus social time.

 Before universities started communicating electronically, grades were sent to the student‚Äôs home in the mail, and parents could intercept the envelope.
 That‚Äôs no longer the case.
 Still, there are ways for parents to see how their student is doing.
 At UBC, students can authorize parents to access some records and information by submitting a third-party authorization.

 But the quickest, easiest way to find out your student‚Äôs grades is to just ask.